-If you are unsure whether an e-portfolio system meets our requirements, please contact your Quality and Standards Adviser.
+If you are unsure whether an e-portfolio system meets our requirements, please contact your Quality and Standards Adviser on quality@openawards.org.uk

 Retention of Learner Evidence

 A portfolio of evidence is the property of the learner.
 For Open Awards purposes, the Provider should retain all learner work until the course run has been external quality assured.
 Providers are advised to check that they retain records in a manner that complies with the relevant funding rules for publicly funded learners.